vulcanize/stack-orchestrator/README.md

     1. You must merge this file into `master/main` before being able to use it. `workflow_dispatch` will not work unless it is in `master/main` first.
 This is a design fault.
 4. Create an automated Github Action that is triggered by `pull_request`.

+### Case Study: `ipld-ethcl-indexer`.

+I followed this process for `ipld-ethcl-indexer`.
+Here are a few key files.

+1.  `[vulcanize/ipld-ethcl-indexer:Dockerfile](<https://github.com/vulcanize/ipld-ethcl-indexer/blob/main/Dockerfile>)` - Compiles and starts the application
+2.  `[vulcanize/foundry-test:docker/local/docker-compose-ipld-ethcl-indexer.yml](<https://github.com/vulcanize/foundry-test/blob/feature/build-stack/docker/local/docker-compose-ipld-ethcl-indexer.yml>)` - A `docker-compose` file to start the container.
+3.  `[vulcanize/ipld-ethcl-indexer:.github/workflows/on-pr-manual.yml](<https://github.com/vulcanize/ipld-ethcl-indexer/blob/main/.github/workflows/on-pr-manual.yml>)` - This allows users to trigger unit tests with specified parameters manually.
+4.  `[vulcanize/ipld-ethcl-indexer:.github/workflows/on-pr-automated.yaml](<https://github.com/vulcanize/ipld-ethcl-indexer/blob/main/.github/workflows/on-pr-automated.yaml>)` - Automatically triggered on `pull_request`.
+If users ever need to reference a specific branch for `ipld-eth-db` or `foundry-test`, they can easily do so in the `env` variable.

 # Additional Notes

 Here are a few notes to keep in mind.
 I **highly recommend** reading every bullet for all first-time users.

 ## Geth Specific

-- If you want to build `geth` remotely, talk to Shane to create a user on `alabaster`, (or any other server you want really).
+- If you want to build `geth` remotely, talk to Shane to create a user on `alabaster` (or any other server you want).
   - I prefer to build remotely because the builds are performed on a Linux machine.
-When I try to build locally I get portability issues.
+When I try to build locally, I get portability issues.
 - The command to [deploy](https://onbjerg.github.io/foundry-book/forge/deploying.html) the smart contract is: `forge create --keystore $(cat ~/transaction_info/CURRENT_ETH_KEYSTORE_FILE) --rpc-url <http://127.0.0.1:8545> --constructor-args 1 --password $(cat ${ETHDIR}/config/password) --legacy /root/stateful/src/Stateful.sol:Stateful`
 - The command to create a [transaction](https://onbjerg.github.io/foundry-book/reference/cast.html) (which will create a new block) is: `cast send --keystore $(cat ~/transaction_info/CURRENT_ETH_KEYSTORE_FILE) --rpc-url <http://127.0.0.1:8545> --password $(cat $(cat ~/transaction_info/ETHDIR)) --legacy $(cat ~/transaction_info/STATEFUL_TEST_DEPLOYED_ADDRESS) "inc()"`
 - To manually send a transaction (which will trigger the mining of a new block), simply run the following script: `~/transaction_info/NEW_TRANSACTION`.